 New here.
 But have been reading this forum many times and found it very helpful.
 Thank you.

-I was diagnosed with CLL (13q deletion, IgVH hypermutated) about 5 years ago based on a routine blood test, no symptoms then, no symptoms now, other than 2 recent pea-sized lymph nodes in the neck.
+I was diagnosed with Chronic lymphocytic leukaemia (CLL) (13q deletion, IgVH hypermutated) about 5 years ago based on a routine blood test, no symptoms then, no symptoms now, other than 2 recent pea-sized lymph nodes in the neck.
 Haven’t been sick in years; no fatigue.
 In watch and wait.

 But my ALC has risen lately.
 It was 30 end of last year, 30 in August this year, 55 now.
 Still no symptoms.
 Have been wondering whether this is an indication for treatment (almost doubling of ALC in less than 6 months) or should other issues show up?
 Other routine blood count values (neutrophils, platelets, etc) are all in the normal range; only value that was low when it was done last year was IgM.
 If treatment is needed, is chemo (FCR) the way to go?
 Any thoughts on this would be helpful.